cosai-oasis/ws1-supply-chain/README.md

 ## Repository Organization (What's Here?) - TBD

 You can use this section to give a brief overview of what can be found in this repository, e.g. documentation, meeting minutes, or templates.
 A good example of this can be found in the README of the [OASIS OpenC2 TC repository](https://github.com/oasis-tcs/openc2-tc-ops/blob/main/README.md).
-Please make sure to update it on a regular basis – when new files or folder are added to the repository.
+Please make sure to update it on a regular basis – when new files or folder are added to the repository.-->

-## Contributing -TBD, doc needs to be approved by TSC
+## Contributing

 Give a brief explanation of what kind of contributions you are looking for and what your requirements are for accepting them.
 Then link to
 [CONTRIBUTING.md](link to your contributing.md file) for more information and also add a link to [CODE_OF_CONDUCT](link to your code_of_conduct.md file).